Bangladesh Youth Leadership Center

 Bangladesh Youth Leadership Center (BYLC) is the first leadership institution in Bangladesh.
-Originally developed at Harvard Kennedy School's Center for Public Leadership in 2008, Bangladesh Youth Leadership Center was established in Bangladesh in 2009.
+Originally developed at Harvard Kennedy School's Center for Public Leadership in 2008, the Bangladesh Youth Leadership Center was established in Bangladesh in 2009.
 The signature component of BYLC is the four-month-long youth leadership program, Building Bridges through Leadership Training (BBLT).
 Besides the BBLT program, BYLC also conducts programs and workshops for university students.